christophgil/bash_return/README.md

  - Nested function calls
  - Recursive function calls

-Currently, two methods are used to return results from functions, they are either  error prone and verbose or lead to poor performance, respectively, see  [Details](./motivation.md).
+Currently, two methods are used to return results from functions.

-Both problems are efficiently solved with this Bash extension.
+Using the output stream may cause to poor performance.
+Assigning a variable has more verbose code.

+With this Bash extension, functions can be used in both ways. see  [Details](./motivation.md).

 # Installation